learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 1. An HTML string.
 This string sets up the DOM — it can be arbitrarily long (we could even read in a full HTML file), but in this case, we just need something basic, since our tests don't really use the DOM.
 2. An array of paths to source files.
-We only have on file to test, so it's the only element in the array.
+We only have one file to test, so it's the only element in the array.
 3. A callback.
 This function, in typical Node.js fashion, receives an error first.
 The `err` will most likely be `null`, but if it's defined, we call `done(err)` to tell Mocha to stop and show us